Action verbs in speech writing

 I love finding and collecting more words to use.
 A thesaurus is perfect for that.

-Each entry word has a list of synonyms (words that are similar in meaning) and antonyms (words that are opposite in meaning).
-In some instances there will be even more information.
+Each entry word has a list of synonyms (words that are similar in meaning, as shown in the screenshot above) and antonyms (words that are opposite in meaning).
+In some instances, there will be even more information.

 Here's a sample of synonyms from the results: bawl, bay, bellow, cheer, clamor, exclaim, holler, roar, scream, screech, shriek, squall, squawk, whoop, yammer, yap, yell, and there's still more!